Production Brief

 - Review how Re-order changes the practical buying decision around pricing tiers.

-- Check whether the current target page, pricing overview, already sets a product direction that this topic should support instead of contradict.
+- Check whether the current target page, pricing overview, already sets the product direction this topic should support instead of contradict.

 How to tie the topic to pricing, MOQ, and launch timing

-Buyers often discover too late that a technical preference changes more than the sample appearance.
-It can affect yarn usage, machine setup, packing rhythm, review cycles, or which suppliers are truly a fit for the project.
-This is where teams need to connect the topic to quote assumptions and launch timing instead of debating it in isolation.
+Once the decision changes, it usually changes more than the sample appearance.
+It can affect yarn usage, machine setup, packing rhythm, review cycles, and which suppliers are actually a fit for the project.

 If the project is still early, compare this with our pricing guidance and production workflow before you expand the brief.
 That usually creates a more realistic first order and a clearer path to repeat production.